Aden-Q/visual-transit-system-simulator/README.md

 ## Overview

-The simulation system models transit around the University of Minnesota campus via bus, displaying the routings and statistics on a webpage in a timely manner.
+The simulation system models bus transit around the University of Minnesota campus, and can display the routings and statistics on a webpage in a timely manner.

 ### System Architecture